Man with a burning red gut symbolising gut pain

-FODMAP issues start higher up in the gut (the small intestine) where the smaller osmotically active FODMAPs (fructose, lactose and polyols) attract water into the gut and then continues into the large intestine where our friendly gut bacteria ferment the FODMAPs and trigger the symptoms.
+FODMAP issues start higher up in the gut (the small intestine) where the smaller osmotically active FODMAPs (fructose, lactose and polyols) attract water into the gut and then continue into the large intestine where our friendly gut bacteria ferment the FODMAPs and trigger the symptoms.

-People suffering from IBS (Irritable Bowel) will have a hypersensitivity to the FODMAP fermentation by the gut bacteria which after eating causes significant bloating, gut pain, constipation, diarrohea or alternating between the two, excessive wind and borborygmi (gut noises).
+People suffering from IBS (Irritable Bowel) will have a hypersensitivity to the FODMAP fermentation by the gut bacteria which after eating causes significant bloating, gut pain, constipation, diarrhoea or alternating between the two, excessive wind and borborygmi (gut noises).

 There are few cases where symptoms can be felt sooner, for example taking a high lactose load on an empty stomach but generally this is not the case.

 What can actually happen is eating can cause the next bit of food lying in the gut to move onto the next section.
 So eating could cause intestinal contents reflected a food eaten a day or two days ago to be pushed into the large intestine where fermentation and gut symptoms may then quickly occur.